dabrowskiw/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 > straight into a long-term position at her institute, where they focus
 > on the maintenance and development of *hal9k*, work with the computing
 > center to support *hal9k*-based supercomputing on a new, dedicated
-> FGPA cluster, develop training materials for external users, and
+> FPGA cluster, develop training materials for external users, and
 > organize the yearly *hal9k* users and developers conference.
 Kim gets
 > to travel the world to visit researchonomics groups who are using
 > *hal9k*.